AntGod6123/Mnemo/README.md

 npm run build
 ```

-You will be asked for the backend IP address unless the `HOST_IP` environment
+If automatic detection fails, the script falls back to an interactive prompt
-variable is already set.
-The command runs Tailwind through `postcss.config.js`
+unless `HOST_IP` is already defined.
+The command runs Tailwind through
-so all utility classes compile correctly.
+`postcss.config.js` so all utility classes compile correctly.